 - Critical thinking: The ability to envision and employ analysis, interpretation and reason using information and data through cognitive processes.
 Examples include analytical thinking, problem solving, decision making, understanding qualitative data, understanding quantitative data, and reading comprehension. - Interpersonal Abilities: The ability to develop personal insight in order to engage with others and create meaningful relationships, which will lead to effective collaboration.
 Examples include civility, building trust, overcoming personal conflict and differences, dealing with difficult people, building good work relationships, social skills etiquette, learning to compromise, and handling difficult conversations. - Organization: The ability to effectively and efficiently manage and/or systematize resources, time and individuals to accomplish goals and tasks.
-Examples include time management, project management, prioritizing, strategic planning, attention to detail, multi-tasking, coordination, and dealing with the unexpected.
+Examples include time management, project management, prioritizing, strategic planning, attention to detail, multi-tasking, coordination, and dealing with the unexpected. - Teamwork: The ability to successfully build, lead, manage, motivate and work with others.
+Examples include delegation, leadership, following, conflict resolution, accountability, and cooperation.

-- Teamwork: The ability to successfully build, lead, manage, motivate and work with others.
-Examples include delegation, leadership, following, conflict resolution, accountability, and cooperation. - Required Materials: General Chemistry II: Laboratory Manual, duplicate page laboratory notebook (you may continue use of your CHE 153L laboratory notebook), a scientific calculator (a phone or other electronic device may not be substituted for a calculator), safety glasses (must have clear lenses which meet the OSHA Z87 specification), lab coat, and proper attire (in accordance with UT Chemistry Department rules). - Attendance: If you are to miss class on school business or due to illness, inform your instructor as soon as possible.
+- Required Materials: General Chemistry I: Laboratory Manual, duplicate page laboratory notebook, a scientific calculator (a phone or other electronic device may not be substituted for a calculator), safety glasses (must have clear lenses which meet the OSHA Z87 specification), lab coat, and proper attire (in accordance with UT Chemistry Department rules). - Attendance: If you are to miss class on school business or due to illness, inform your instructor as soon as possible.
 Documentation is required for an excused absence from a lab.
-It may be possible to make up an excused absence with another lab section during the week, but this must be coordinated by the lab instructors; students may not take their request directly to the instructor of the section they wish to attend.
-Students are still responsible for understanding the concepts related to a lab from which they were absent. - Communication: Class announcements, course materials, and grades will be posted on Blackboard.
+Students are still responsible for understanding the concepts related to a lab they were absent from. - Communication: Class announcements, course materials, and grades will be posted on Blackboard.
 Students are responsible for monitoring their UT email account and the course Blackboard site (http://ut.blackboard.com). - Laboratory Preparation: Students are required to read and be familiar with the week's experiment before laboratory begins.
 This habit will help in understanding the pre-lab lecture and in carrying out each experiment both safely and efficiently. - Pre-Lab Lecture: It is imperative students be punctual and attend the pre-lab lecture.
 The lecture introduces the experiment, addresses important information necessary to complete the lab report, and discusses specific items regarding safety and chemical disposal methods. - Safety: Safety rules will be strictly enforced.
 Students must be familiar with these procedures and abide by them at all times.
 Safety is taken very seriously both for your own protection and that of others in the laboratory.
 Safety glasses, lab coat, clothing and shoes must be consistent with the safety policy outlined in the laboratory manual in order for a student to be permitted in the laboratory.
 The use of cell phones, iPods, or similar devices in the laboratory is prohibited.
 They should be turned off, including any vibrate feature before laboratory begins.